Tutorial: Annotating a Photo

 When you save an annotation, you will see the outline over the photograph; you can mouse over the annotation on the photo to read or play back what you've said.
 You will also find the annotations for this photograph in a table at the right beneath the title and description:

-You can edit an existing annotation by clicking the little pencil button () or you can delete it by clicking the delete button ().
+You can edit an existing annotation by clicking the little pencil button (

 Once you have made all the annotations you want on the photos in the critique, you're ready to make a Critique Summary.